valkey-io/valkey-doc/docs/data-types/streams.md

 Since stream IDs are typically short and of a fixed length, this effectively reduces to a constant time lookup.
 For details on why, note that streams are implemented as [radix trees](https://en.wikipedia.org/wiki/Radix_tree).

-Simply put, Redis streams provide highly efficient inserts and reads.
+Simply put, Streams provide highly efficient inserts and reads.
 See each command's time complexity for the details.